Best Value Faucets

 North American Luxury Faucets

-was the most recent casualty of globalized manufacturing.
-Until recently Delta Faucets made most of its upscale Brizo faucets in the United States.
-The pendulum has swung, however, and Delta now makes no more than one-third of its Brizo faucets in the U.S. The rest are made in China.
+The Brizo brand was our first choice as Best Value in a premium faucet made or assembled in North America for nearly a decade.
+Until recently, Delta made most of its upscale Brizo faucets in the United States.
+The pendulum has swung, however, and Delta now makes no more than one-third of its Brizo faucets in the U.S. The rest are manufactured in China.

-Sonoma Forge makes rustic faucets that appear to have been fabricated out of left-over plumbing pipe.
+Sonoma Forge makes rustic faucets that appear to have been fabricated out of leftover plumbing pipe.
 It's an illusion, of course.
-In actual fact, the faucets are carefully designed and meticulously manufactured in the U.S. But, they are definitely a niche market and not for everyone.
+In actual fact, the faucets are carefully designed and meticulously manufactured in the U.S. But they are definitely a niche market and not for everyone.

 Taken together, these companies offer the best that is available of upscale premium faucets made or assembled in North America, and in our judgment, some of the finest faucets made anywhere in the world at any price.

 Its faucets (and showers) are well-designed and innovative, carefully manufactured using only the best components in an assembly plant that is more craft shop than factory.
-Its prices are considerably below the mean for luxury faucets – about 20-30% below the average.

-Founded in 1988 by Fred Silverstein, California Faucets assembles well-made artisan faucets of its own design from domestic and imported components.
-The company is owned and managed by family members including Jeff Silverstein, the son of the founder. its current CEO.
+Founded in 1988 by the now-retired Fred Silverstein, California Faucets manufactures well-made artisan faucets of its own design from domestic and imported components.

-The company has earned a solid reputation for quality and innovation.
+It has earned a solid reputation for quality and innovation.

-Now years later, that early effort has paid off.
+Now, years later, that early effort has paid off.

 The company's approach to making its heavy, all-brass craft faucets is smart and creative, helping to keep its prices relatively low while allowing extensive customization of its quality faucets.